logicfish/disdroid-cache/content/2022-12-04-pc-5340-mates-huddersfield-warns-me-about-filming-into-my-own-garden.md.md

   - mates-5340
   - sex-offenders
 ---
-What law in the land does 5340 Mates of Huddersfield imagine can allow her to prevent a person from installing thier own security camera and filming thier own front garden through their own bedroom window?
+What law in the land does 5340 Mates of Huddersfield imagine can allow her to prevent a person from installing thier own security camera and filming their own front garden through their own bedroom window?

 This letter came recently from Mates.
 She states that she has visited the property - why did she not leave a card?
 Why has she not disclosed the dates so that her alleged visits may be verified on the very same camera that she sees as her enemy?